JasonPollman/kurrie/readme.md

 ```

 ### Partial Placeholders
-You can use the export `_` as a placeholder value, which means "skip" this argument and expect
+You can use the export `_` as a placeholder value, which means "skip" the argument and expect
 it in the next invocation.
-Alternatively, since `_` is typically reserved for lodash, `kurrie`
-also exports `__` which can also be used for placeholder values.

 ```js
 import kurrie, { _ } from 'kurrie';